Inflatable SUP or a Hard shell SUP?

 Choosing between an inflatable paddleboard (iSUP) and a hard (composite) SUP is one of the biggest buying decisions in paddleboarding — and it’s also the one that causes the most hesitation.

-Shop Inflatable SUPs Shop Hard (Composite) SUPs Book a Test Centre Session
+Shop Inflatable SUPs Shop Hard Composite SUPs Book a Test Centre Session

 On this page

-The quick answer (most people)
+The quick answer

 If you want easy storage, easy transport, and a board that’s genuinely fun for lakes, rivers, canals and calmer coastal days, an inflatable SUP is usually the best first purchase — especially in the UK where people paddle in lots of different places and conditions.